chuyachia/ml/softmax_regression/softmax_regression_iris.md

 Result
 ------

 The following table summarizes the classification result using the final set of weights obtained from the algorithm.
 As can be seen from the table, the algorithm correctly classified all Setosas, misclassified two Versicolors as Virginicas and misclassified one Verginica as Versicolor.
-In other words, an in-sample accuracy of 98%, which is a proof that the model is working properly.
+In other words, the model achieves an accuracy of 98% in-sample, which is a proof that it is working properly.

 ``` r
 y_prob <- classprob(data_train,w)